 The City shall make available for testimony in connection with this procedure any City employee whose presence is requested by the Grievant, or his/her representative.
 An employee witness required to appear in connection herewith shall suffer no loss of pay or benefits.
 The panel, by majority vote, shall have sole and exclusive authority to determine the relevancy and materiality of evidence offered.
 The panel may receive and consider evidence offered.
-The panel may receive and consider evidence in the form of an affidavit, but shall consider any objections made to such evidence.
+The panel may receive and consider evidence offered and exclusive authority, but shall consider any objections made to such evidence.
 All evidence and arguments to be considered by the panel shall be introduced prior to the close of the hearing.